 Timing works to avoid sensitive life history periods or life stages is an effective means of mitigating adverse effects.
-The "Timing windows" table (In Appendix) contains general timing windows to avoid during construction.
+The "Timing windows" table (In Appendix C) contains general timing windows to avoid during construction.

-2.2 Setbacks and buffers for wildlife and anthropogenic features
+2.2 Setbacks and buffers

-Setbacks and buffer distances from sensitive environmental features are provided in a "Buffers and setbacks" table, found in the Appendix.
+Setbacks and buffer distances from sensitive environmental features are provided in a "Buffers and setbacks" table, found in Appendix D.